In 2013, employees and retirees donated more than 5.3 million volunteer hours - worth more than $118 million1.

 AT&T Prime Supplier Program

 The Prime Supplier Program is one of the most essential AT&T Supplier Diversity programs.
-Since 1989, AT&T's Prime Supplier Program has helped our prime suppliers increase the utilization of diverse businesses in our supply chain through subcontracting and value-added reseller arrangements.
-Our prime suppliers are vital to the success of AT&T Supplier Diversity.
-The AT&T Prime Supplier Program has helped our prime suppliers establish their own supplier diversity program and develop an annual plan outlining how their company will provide better business solutions by working with diverse businesses.
+Since 1989, it has helped our prime suppliers increase the utilization of diverse businesses in our supply chain through subcontracting and value-added reseller arrangements.
+Our prime suppliers are vital to the success of AT&T Supplier Diversity; the initiative has helped our prime suppliers establish their own supplier diversity program and develop an annual plan outlining how their company will provide better business solutions by working with diverse businesses.

 Meet the Prime Matchmaker Events